A Culture of Learning

 We are looking forward to welcoming you at the annual CLEAA Conference, to be held at the NSW Bar Association, Sydney on Thursday 17 and Friday 18 October 2019.

-This year's Conference theme is: A Culture of Learning
+This year's Conference theme – A Culture of Learning – promises to deliver something to please all stakeholders in legal education.

 The Annual Event for Professional Development Professionals (PDPs)